Acquia Renews FedRAMP Authority to Operate

 As federal agencies elevate the user experience on their .gov sites, the security and integrity of their digital platforms remains paramount.
 As a technology provider to the federal sector, Acquia’s greatest priority is meeting the security and compliance demands of our customers.
 In the United States, the gold standard for government website security is the Federal Risk and Authorization Management Program (FedRAMP), the set of standards and rules that any vendor who wants to provide products and services to a federal agency must meet.

-For Acquia, FedRAMP has enabled these incredibly supportive customers to move to the cloud, adopt open source technology, and leverage our Drupal tuned platform-as-a-service capabilities with confidence.
+For Acquia, FedRAMP has enabled our customers to host critical applications in the cloud, use open source Drupal, and leverage our platform-as-a-service (PaaS) capabilities with confidence.
 To date, we remain the only non-governmental Drupal offering with a FedRAMP certification.

-The federal government spends hundreds of millions of dollars a year securing the use of IT systems; FedRAMP provides assurance to agencies that the appropriate security and risk management practices are in place for their cloud properties.
-FedRAMP compliance requires our security team to ensure that we’re meeting the several parameters required.
+The federal government spends hundreds of millions of dollars a year securing the use of IT systems; FedRAMP assures agencies that the appropriate security and risk management practices are in place for their cloud properties.
+FedRAMP compliance requires Acquia’s security team to ensure that we’re meeting the required parameters.

 FedRAMP was created in 2011 to establish standards and efficiencies for cloud security practices.
 The government-wide program provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.